Blood on the Dance Floor x Dangerous

-"Blood on the Dance Floor x Dangerous (The White Panda Mash-Up)", often shortened to just "Blood on the Dance Floor x Dangerous", is a song by American recording artist Michael Jackson.
-A mashup by The White Panda, it was released digitally on September 6, 2017 in promotion of Jackson's posthumous compilation album Scream.
+"Blood on the Dance Floor x Dangerous (The White Panda Mash-Up)", often shortened to just "Blood on the Dance Floor x Dangerous", is a song by American singer and recording artist Michael Jackson.
+A mashup by the White Panda, it was released digitally on September 6, 2017 in promotion of Jackson's posthumous compilation album Scream.

 Background and release

 In September 2017, Sony Music Entertainment announced that a compilation album entitled Scream would be released on September 29, 2017.

 On September 6, 2017, for the promotion of the album, the track "Blood on the Dance Floor x Dangerous (The White Panda Mash-up)" premiered via Shazam worldwide.
 On the same day, it became the lead single for the album as a digital download at iTunes and Amazon.
 It was also released on the majority Chinese music streaming platforms Tencent and NetEase Music the same day.

-It is a mash-up composed of five songs by Michael and The Jacksons—"Blood on the Dance Floor", "Dangerous", "This Place Hotel", "Leave Me Alone" and "Is It Scary" remixed by dance music duo White Panda.
+It is a mash-up composed of five songs by Michael and the Jacksons—"Blood on the Dance Floor", "Dangerous", "This Place Hotel", "Leave Me Alone" and "Is It Scary" remixed by dance music duo White Panda.